-Tuna To Go Directions:
+Tuna on the Go

 This is a preparation tutorial of how to make a tuna spread that works great with sandwiches, on crackers, and even mixes well with pasta.
 From there, depending on your taste you can add a number of complementary ingredients to healthy factor, and flavor factor.
 Here’s my version of a garlic and dill tuna spread, sure to please.